 Sure, sure, you’re thinking, there’s not an official Ironman world record, but there are still times that everyone knows are the fastest—and isn’t that basically just as good?

 This is where it tends to get even a bit more complicated.
-Earlier this summer, Jan Frodeno set a “world record” Ironman time of 7:27:53.
+Last summer, Jan Frodeno set a “world record” Ironman time of 7:27:53.
 It was truly a stunning physical performance and was the world leading time at the time, but was it a world record?
 Frodo did it in a two-man exhibition event that was designed for fast times and had quirks like a velodrome-style turnaround and motorcycles that handed him water bottles while he biked—but it still followed traditional triathlon rules.
 Does that meet the standard of an actual race?
 He did have to actually do the whole thing by himself, but he didn’t have to deal with the indignities of a regular race, competitors, aid stations, transition areas, and all that goes with that.

-Similarly, but to a much higher degree, the Sub7/Sub8 project is modeling itself off the Breaking2 marathon spectacle and attempting to answer the question of if a man can go sub-7 and a woman sub-8—but they’ll allow drafting and specialized courses picked for ideal conditions.
+Similarly, but to a much higher degree, the Sub7/Sub8 project modeled itself off the Breaking2 marathon spectacle and answered the question of just how fast a man and a woman could go if you allowed a whole team to back them.
 Does that then meet the standards of a record?
 (No. The answer is no.)

 Then, there are the issues around when a course gets shortened or modified.
 In 2018, Ironman said they would recognize the times set at Ironman Texas as “world’s best” and “course best” times despite the bike course being shortened—leading to much debate.
 They had initially said course record times set would come with an asterisk.
 Both the previous world’s fastest Ironman-brand times were set there by Matt Hanson (7:39:25) and Melissa Hauschildt (8:31:05).